F97 error

 Step 1

-Disconnect power to the oven at the circuit breaker before doing anything else.
-The F97 error code indicates a door lock failure that occurred during or after a self-clean cycle, meaning the control detected the latch motor did not complete its travel.
-Working with the door lock assembly while power is live risks electric shock and can trigger unintended motor movement.
+First things first—disconnect power to the oven at the circuit breaker.
+The F97 error code indicates a door lock failure during or after a self-clean cycle, meaning the control detected that the latch motor didn’t complete its travel.
+Working with the door lock assembly while power is live can expose you to electric shock and trigger unintended motor movement.

 Step 2

-Let the oven cool completely for at least 1–2 hours after a self-clean cycle before attempting any repair.
-The door lock mechanism is designed to stay engaged above a safe temperature threshold, so the latch will not release mechanically or electrically until the cavity drops below that point.
-Attempting to force the latch while the oven is still hot can damage the lock assembly and risks burns.
+Next, let the oven cool completely for at least 1–2 hours after a self-clean cycle before attempting any repairs.
+The door lock mechanism is designed to stay engaged above a safe temperature threshold, so the latch won’t release until the cavity drops below that point.
+Forcing the latch while the oven is still hot can damage the lock assembly and risks burns.

 Step 3

-Remove the rear access panel at the top of the oven installation by backing out the four ¼” hex screws to expose the door lock motor assembly.
-This is where the latch motor, latch rod, and wiring harness are located — the components directly responsible for the F97 fault.
-Take a photo of the harness routing before disturbing anything so reassembly is straightforward.
+Remove the rear access panel at the top of the oven installation by backing out the four ¼” hex screws.
+This will expose the door lock motor assembly, which includes the latch motor, latch rod, and wiring harness—the components responsible for the F97 fault.
+Take a photo of the harness routing before disturbing anything to make reassembly straightforward.

 Step 4